 And the access to these tools was so easy that everyone started doing it.
 Imagine the plight of the customer, receiving these SMS, emails and seeing those ads from EVERYONE.
 Nobody cared to understand their customer, a women-centric brand (clothing store) were blasting SMS, email and showing ads to everyone including males which were not even their target audience.
 They end up burning money in marketing with no proper return on investment and most importantly customers started getting irritated.

 To succeed in marketing in 2018, it has become imperative for any restaurant owner to understand their customer and target marketing efforts accordingly.
 It can be defined solely with the principle of 4 R’s.

 - Right Time

 - Right Channel

 Over the last few years, the implementation of 4 R’s strategy for personalization in the business world has become more and more prevalent.
 From marketing and customer communication to product creation and beyond, it is now the expectation of most customers.

 To take a simple example:

-Amazon has been personalizing its marketing since 2012.
+Amazon has been personalizing its marketing since, 2012.
 This shouldn’t come as a surprise, but its ability to use data for a customized user experience can’t go unrecognized.
 Amazon uses purchase history and viewed product history to recommend more purchases and all the time emails always use personalization and are targeted to an individual.

-I have just shifted my house and was searching online for key stand and speakers.
+I have just shifted my house and was searching online for a key stand and speakers.
 That is the first thing I saw every time I log into my account or on Facebook.
 Amazon has shown that it understands me and it builds trust and saves me time by presenting me things I’ll like.
 This is part of the reason anytime I think about an online purchase, I go there first.